wochap/hints/README.md

 6. Install [xdotool](https://github.com/jordansissel/xdotool#installation)

-## Installing vimx
+## Installing hints

-1. Install vimx:
+1. Install hints:

 ```
-pipx install git+https://github.com/AlfredoSequeida/vimx.git --system-site-packages
+pipx install git+https://github.com/AlfredoSequeida/hints.git --system-site-packages
 ```

-2. At this point, vimx should be installed, you can verify this by running `vimx` in your shell.
+2. At this point, hints should be installed, you can verify this by running `hints` in your shell.
 However, you will likely not see anything unless your shell has accessible elements.
-You will want to bind a keyboard shortcut to `vimx` so you don't have to keep typing in a command to open it.
+You will want to bind a keyboard shortcut to `hints` so you don't have to keep typing in a command to open it.
 This will depend on your OS/ window manager / desktop environment.

 Here is an example of a binding on i3 by editing `.conf/i3/config`:

 ```
-bindsym $mod+i exec vimx
+bindsym $mod+i exec hints
 ```

-This will bind `mod + i` to launch vimx.
-To stop showing hints (quit vimx), press the `Esc` key on your keyboard.
+This will bind `mod + i` to launch hints.
+To stop showing hints (quit hints), press the `Esc` key on your keyboard.

 # Configuration
-You can customize vimx options by editing the config file in `~/.config/vimx/config.json`.
+You can customize hints options by editing the config file in `~/.config/hints/config.json`.

 # Usage tips
 - Context menus are not accessible (by atspi), but you can use arrow keys to navigate the context menu options.
-- When using the accessibility backend, you will likely find using vimx in a browser to give you a lot of hints.
+- When using the accessibility backend, you will likely find using hints in a browser to give you a lot of hints.
 Sometimes so many that all of the hints overlap over each other.
 This is because a website can have a lot of elements that are hidden/behind other elements.
 Furthermore, the accessibility backend does not have a nice way to distinguish what elements are actually visible in the top level.
 So you might try using a plugin like vimium instead when using a browser if that bothers you.

 # Contributing
 The easiest way to contribute is to [become a sponsor](https://github.com/sponsors/AlfredoSequeida)

 ## Development
-If you want to help develop vimx, first setup your environment:
+If you want to help develop hints, first setup your environment:

 1. Because python-atspi is a system package, you will need to install that for your system first using your package manager.
 Then you can setup a virtual environment that includes python-atspi: